xgr-network/XGR/docs/xgr_testsuite_guide.md

 4. Load one or multiple bundle JSON files.
 5. Open **Review prepared bundles**.
 6. Select one prepared bundle.
-7. Check the summary: steps, rules, API calls, contract reads, payload fields.
+7. Check the summary: steps, rules, API calls, contract reads, payload fields, onValid/onInvalid outputs and execution contracts.
 8. Click **Create this plan** to create one local plan.
 9. Use **Create all plans** when every prepared bundle should become a local plan.
+10. Use **Deploy selected** when the prepared bundle should first go through BundleDeploy.

 ![Bundle import](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/05-bundle-import.png)